ElectricRCAircraftGuy/BrosTrendWifiAdapterSoftware/README.md

 # Repo Status

 Ready for use.
-The entire disk which came with the Wifi adapter is in this repo.
+Run the 1 or 3-line installation command below.
+Also, the entire disk which came with the Wifi adapter is in this repo.

-**I am VERY impressed with the easy installation process and their timely and competent email customer support for Linux! _If the WiFi adapter works as well as the installation process does, and is reliable, this will be hands-down the best modern WiFi adapter on the market today (as of Mar.
+**I am VERY impressed with the easy installation process and their timely and competent email customer support for Linux! _This is hands-down my "go-to" high-speed Wifi adapter for Linux!
+This is hands-down the best modern WiFi adapter on the market today (as of Mar.
 2021) for Linux!_**

 TLDR;